psu13/mutable-hakyll/posts/bruckner-170.md

 glory of flow and buildup to the giant brass chorales, marveling at how the orchestra just sounds great whether they are playing slow or fast(er), so loud that the walls shake or so soft that you can barely hear them over the hum of the AC.
-The peak moment in the famous Adagio in this piece in particular is a top "beat drop" in classical music, complete with giant cymbal crashes.
+The peak moment in the famous Adagio in particular is a top "beat drop" in classical music, complete with giant cymbal crashes.

 Both of the Bruckner 8 shows that I saw gave me everything I would have wanted from this piece.
 Best music shows of the year so far.
 170 minutes of Bruckner bliss.
 Sunday was